BruceEckel/AtomicKotlin-hugo/content/seminar/index.md

-A further experiment is that we will be inviting both programming novices (that is, some programming experience but relatively minimal) and experienced programmers to the seminar, with the idea that helping each other during the exercise periods will have benefits to both.
+A further experiment is that we will be inviting both programming novices (that is, some programming experience but relatively minimal) and experienced programmers to the seminar, with the idea that working together during the exercise periods will have benefits to both.

 Because this is a first-time experimental seminar, the price is $750 if your